 Pain from the incision can cause additional discomfort while breastfeeding, along with afterpains you may feel as your uterus returns back to its pre-pregnancy size.
-There are some breastfeeding positions that work particularly well during c section recovery, like the following.

 In some cases, c section delivery may delay milk production by a few days.
 There are some things you can do to stimulate the production of mature milk.
 This includes skin-to-skin contact with your newborn and breastfeeding on demand.

 In the meantime, your body should continue to produce colostrum, which is a good source of nutrients for your newborn.

 Support from a lactation consultant can help ease discomfort as you transition into breastfeeding.